new genuary: introducing ian kenneth bird | look | i-D

 What do you stand for?

-Simplicity.
-I prefer images to be honest and accessible rather than over contextualized.
+Simplicity, I prefer images to be honest and accessible rather than over contextualised.

 What are your hopes and dreams for the future?